Age of Fire

-Age of Fire is a series of fantasy/adventure novels written by E. E. Knight, who is also known for writing the Vampire Earth series of novels.
-Age of Fire is eventually succeeded by the Dragoneer Academy Series which is a Spin-Off of the Age of Fire Series.
+Age of Fire is a series of fantasy adventure novels written by E. E. Knight, who is also known for writing the Vampire Earth series.
+Age of Fire is eventually succeeded by the Dragoneer Academy Series, a spin-off of Age of Fire.

 Plot

 The series follows the adventures of three dragon siblings.
 All having hatched from a clutch of five eggs carefully protected by the female dragon Irelia and her mate, bronze AuRel, the young dragons quickly establish themselves into distinct roles.
 Upon hatching, the males of the clutch are instinctively driven to fight each other to the death, which leads to the death of a Red hatchling, while the Copper suffers a crippled leg and must live as an outcast, leaving grey Auron to dwell with his two sisters under the protection of their parents.
 All four hatchlings survive their first seasons in the cavern, until an attack on their home cave results in the deaths of their mother and the female hatchling Jizara.
 Auron and Wistala escape into the Upper World, while the crippled Copper eventually makes his way deeper below ground.
 In the fantasy setting of the novels, dragon population has been dwindling as relations among the many races worsen.
 Humans especially are becoming the dominant species, but there are still powerful factions of dwarves, elves and other sentient species.

 The first three books are written from a different sibling's point of view and occur simultaneously.
 They are stand-alone novels that are accessible without having read the other two.